kateolmstead/unity-sdk/README.md

 #### Version 3.1
 * Adding Push Notifications support for iOS devices.
-* Improve performance and exception handling for messaging frames.
+* Improve performance and exception handling for messaging placements.

 #### Version 3.03
 * Making the SDK compliant with iOS6 IDFA requirements.